Noureddine Morceli: 1996–2000

 At the start of the 1996 season, Morceli set a world season's best of 3:29.50.
-However, a new and serious opponent suddenly appeared on the scene, when Hicham El Guerrouj won in Hengelo in a time of 3:29.51.
+However, a new and serious opponent suddenly appeared on the scene, when Hicham El Guerrouj won in Stockholm in a time of 3:29.59.
 At the 1996 Summer Olympics, Morceli was under enormous pressure.
 The final was run at an average pace when his main rival, Hicham El Guerrouj, fell down on the final lap.
 Morceli accelerated and crossed the line first ahead of the defending Olympic champion, Fermín Cacho.
 At the end of 1996 Morceli suffered his first 1500 m defeat in four years at the hands of El Guerrouj in Milan.
 In the 1997 World Championships at Athens, Morceli was fourth in 1500 m and in 1999, at Seville, he qualified for his fifth straight 1500 m final at a World Championships, where he dropped out at the bell while well out of medal contention.
 Morceli's last appearance at a major international championships was at the 2000 Olympic Games in Sydney.

 Since retirement

 Currently, Morceli serves as an ambassador of the sport by assisting with the International Olympic Commission, the African Games, as well as assisting the development of young track and field athletes in Algeria.

 In January 2020, he was appointed Secretary of State for Elite Sport (reporting to Minister of Youth and Sports) in the new government chosen by Algerian president Abdelmadjid Tebboune after the presidential election of December 2019.
 Morceli was replaced by Judo champion Salima Souakri in June 2020 following a government change.
-Morceli has no political affiliation to any party in Algeria and was chosen as an independent member in the first Djerad gouvernment.
+Morceli has no political affiliation to any party in Algeria and was chosen as an independent member in the first Djerad government.